rahat-ansari/security-alert-with-face-recognition/docs/en/guides/azureml-quickstart.md

 ### Create virtualenv

-Create your conda virtualenv with your favorite python version and install pip in it:
-Python 3.13.1 is having some issues with some dependencies in AzureML.
+Create a conda virtual environment with your preferred Python version and install pip in it.
+Python 3.13.1 currently has dependency issues in AzureML, so use Python 3.12 instead.

 ```bash
 conda create --name yolo11env -y python=3.12